Valerică Găman

-Valerică Marius Găman (born 25 February 1989) is a Romanian professional footballer who plays as a central defender for Liga I club CS Universitatea Craiova.
+Valerică Marius Găman (born 25 February 1989) is a former Romanian professional footballer who played as a centre back.

 Club career

 Universitatea Craiova

 He was the captain of Universitatea Craiova and a regular player for Romania U21.
 In February 2011 he was declared free agent, but in the meantime he signed a new contract with U Craiova, from 1 July 2011.
 So he played in the Spring of 2011 for Dinamo București, and returned to Craiova in July.

 Astra Giurgiu

 Following the disaffiliation of Universitatea, Găman was again declared free agent and signed on 3 August 2011 a contract for five years with Astra Giurgiu.

 Personal life

 He has two brothers, one of them is Robert Irinel who was also a footballer at Universitatea Craiova and the other one is George who is a football referee.